• Skip to primary navigation

 Bean in a Jar

-We kept one bean in the dark and one in the light, both germinated and grew into small bean plants.
+We kept one bean in the dark and one in the light.
+Both seeds germinated and grew into small bean plants.
 This shows that light is not necessary for germination.

-You can see here that the plant grown in the dark is a slightly less green than the one grown in the light.
-We have seen this before with the cress.
+You can see here that the plant grown in the dark is slightly less green than the one grown in the light.
+We have seen this before when growing cress.

 Bean in a Jar grown in the dark - plant science for kids

-What amazes me the most is that all this can grow from one tiny seed with no additional nutrients other than those contained in the bean itself.
+What amazes me the most is that all this can grow from one tiny seed with no additional nutrients other than those contained in the bean.

 Bean in a jar instructions